Penrith, Cumbria: Culture and community

+Nightlife

 Like other rural towns of its size, Penrith relies on public houses to form the basis of social entertainment.
 It was once famous for the sheer number of its pubs, served by five working breweries.
 The trend of pub closures continues, but many remain.
 They range from small traditional pubs with a loyal clientele to bigger bars that form part of the "circuit".
 Penrith also has numerous dining places and restaurants.

 The Lonsdale (formerly the Alhambra) in Middlegate is a cinema with three screens built in 1910 by William Forrester.
 There was until the 1980s another cinema called the Regent on Old London Road.

 Amateur dramatics and musicals are staged at the Penrith Players Theatre, Ullswater Community College and Queen Elizabeth Grammar School.

-Penrith dialect

-The Penrith dialect known as Penrithian, spoken around the Penrith and Eden district area, is a variant of the Cumbrian dialect.